 It is about improving the experience for customers, employees and partners alike.
 Therefore reducing the friction in the relationship between your business and stakeholders.

 There are even more advantages to incorporating citizen development into your overall automation strategy.

 Contribution and Augmentation

-It can help you tap into a wider pool of potential contributors since anyone with an interest, basic process understanding as well as motivation can learn the skills needed.
+It can help you tap into a wider pool of potential contributors since (almost) anyone with an interest and motivation can learn the skills needed.
 This helps to augment the developers shortage a business normally faces.

 Collaboration and Innovation

 Citizen development can help promote collaboration and innovation, as users are able to share their ideas, data and feedback directly with developers.

 Citizen development is a bottom-up approach that empowers business users to develop their own application without involving IT via a no or low code platform.
 This helps to reduce their never-ending backlog and IT can focus on deeper architectural concerns of the business.

 Finally, citizen development can lead to faster and more flexible development cycles, as no or low code applications can be built and updated more quickly in response to user needs.
 In short, citizen development is a powerful tool for promoting collaboration, innovation, and flexibility in the company.